cp2k/cp2k/docs/methods/properties/x-ray/delta-kick.md

 From one Real-Time propagation, one can obtain three components of the polarizability tensor.
 For instance, applying a $\delta$-kick along $x$ provides the components $\alpha_{xx}$, $\alpha_{yx}$ and $\alpha_{zx}$, corresponding to the Fourier transform in $x$, $y$ and $z$, respectively.
-Therefore, to get the full polarizability tensor, one should run 3 Real-Time propagations each perturbing along one of the three Cartesian axis.
+Therefore, to get the full polarizability tensor, three RTP runs are needed, one per Cartesian axis.

 To compare with experiments, one often assumes that the system is averaged over all possible orientations in space.
 Then, the absorption spectrum $I(\omega)$ is proportional to: